What is the Best Crypto Wallet in Australia?

 5,500+

 The Ledger Nano S Plus is a very popular crypto wallet for its solid security and wide cryptocurrency and NFT support at a budget-friendly price.
-Manufactured by Ledger since 2014, it boasts a flawless security record.
+Manufactured by Ledger since 2014, it boasts an excellent security record.
 The accompanying Ledger Live app enables crypto swaps, purchases, and DeFi engagement, supporting over 1,000 DeFi protocols.
 Its exceptional value and performance make it a top market choice.

 Pros